Winter

 hole in the floating unit so we though everything was fine.

-we noticed the fish swimming near the surface, and this was after
+the fish swimming near the surface, and this was after the weather

-the weather had turned warm and all of the ice melted, so we wondered
+had turned warm and all of the ice melted, so we wondered if they

-if they were ok.
-The fish were near the surface sort of swimming on
+were ok.
+The fish were near the surface sort of swimming on their

 normally cold water can hold so much more oxygen and we figured that